-C13 INTEGRATE SIGNS

-GUIDELINE: Integrate signs and their associated structural components with the building's overall design concept.
+C13 INTEGRATE SIGNS GUIDELINE: Integrate signs and their associated structural components with the building's overall design concept.
 GUIDELINE: Size, place, design, and light signs to not dominate the skyline.

 Findings: A signage design package will be submitted as a separate Design Review application.
-With a Condition of Approval that a Type 3 Design Review is required for the future signage master plan, this guideline is met.
+This guideline is not applicable at this time.